shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

     <td class="Not Providing">
 		SD does not use hazard lights when pulling car over in presence of emergency vehicle <br><br>
 		SD does not engage hazard lights when nearby traffic must be warned of an external hazard.
 E.g. roadway ahead is unexpectedly obstructed (animal crossing, delivery truck, etc), emergency vehicle present, etc. <br><br>
-		SD does not engage hazard lights when vehicle functionality is impaired (E.g. vehicle unable to match speed of flow of traffic (too high or too low), unable to command full range of steering (e.g. partial loss of power steering, inability to override steering, etc.), or any other time vehicle behavior may present unexpected hazard to nearby traffic <br><br>
+		SD does not engage hazard lights when vehicle functionality is impaired (E.g. vehicle unable to match speed of flow of traffic (too high or too low), unable to command full range of steering (e.g. partial loss of power steering, inability to override steering, etc.), or any other time vehicle behavior may present unexpected hazard to nearby traffic
     </td>

     <td class="Providing">
-		SD engages hazard lights when vehicle functionality is not impaired and there is no external hazard <br><br>
+		SD engages hazard lights when vehicle functionality is not impaired and there is no external hazard
     </td>

     <td class="Too Early / Too Late / Out of Order">